 What is a 10-K form?
 Every publicly traded company is required to file financial reports with the Securities and Exchange Commission, or the SEC.
-The Form 10-K offers a comprehensive snapshot of the company's financial health throughout the year, almost like an annual report for the business numbers.
-Dive deep into 10-K filing with the SEC, including what kind of information is reported, who needs to file, and how to file quickly and securely.
+The SEC Form 10-K offers a comprehensive snapshot of the company's financial health throughout the year, almost like an annual report for the business numbers.
+Dive deep into SEC 10-K filing, including what kind of information is reported, who needs to file, and how to file quickly and securely.

 What Is a 10-K Report?

 A Form 10-K discloses all the important business information that investors want to know about companies that are traded on the stock exchange.
-Information typically found in a 10-K includes:
+Information typically found in a 10-K earnings release includes:

 - Business history and current operations